Local Electricity Bill

 Groups Affected

-- Existing Electricity Suppliers: May face increased competition.
+- Existing Electricity Suppliers: They may face increased competition from new local suppliers.

 Powered by nyModel